insovs/Mouse-Optimization/README.md

 ## Installation & Launch
 Head to the **[Releases](https://github.com/insovs/insopti-MouseOptimization/releases)** section and download `MouseOptimization.ps1`, then **right-click** it → **"Run with PowerShell"**.
-The script will automatically request administrator privileges and open a dark GUI — no installation required, fully standalone.
+The script will automatically request administrator privileges and open a GUI — no installation required, fully standalone.

 ---